 I have been writing fiction my entire life, but for a long time I thought I would be a scientist when I grew up.
 On my first day of college, I discovered that geology was the one field where I could get course credit for hiking and camping, so that's what I picked.
-I studied geology and physics all through college at Brown University and graduate school at the University of Colorado at Boulder, eventually earning a PhD in geophysics doing research on Himalayan mountain-building and Indian earthquakes.
+I studied geology at Brown University and went on to graduate school at the University of Colorado at Boulder, eventually earning a PhD in geophysics doing research on Himalayan mountain-building and Indian earthquakes.

 After attending the Clarion Writers' Workshop at the University of California at San Diego in 2010, I devoted myself in earnest to writing.
 I sold my first short story in fall of that same year.
 My short fiction has appeared in a number of science fiction and fantasy magazines, including Clarkesworld, F&SF, Asimov's, Lightspeed, and Tor.com.

 In the spring of 2014, I sold my first two novels.
 My first novel, Shallow Graves, was published in January 2016.
 The Memory Trees followed in October 2017.
 My newest novel is City of Islands, a children's fantasy adventure which was published in summer of 2018.
 In 2018, I sold my first two science fiction novels for adults to Ace/Berkley, the first of which will be Salvation Day.

 I grew up in Colorado and spent most of my life there, but I now live in southern California.
 I do miss having seasons.